 Sir Mark Elder’s interpretation with the Hallé, recorded live in Manchester in 2002, is as good as you can get.
 The orchestra’s way with the Enigma theme sets a benchmark, with the strings beautifully shaded and balanced.
 The variation sequence that follows offers one delight after another – the poise of the opening woodwind in ‘R.B.T.’
 (Richard Townshend); a hushed beginning to ‘Nimrod’ (Alfred Jaeger, Elgar’s publisher), making the music’s growth towards its exalted peroration all the more memorable; and a wonderfully poignant contribution from the cellos in ‘B.G.N.’
 (Basil Nevinson, Elgar’s cellist colleague).

 The emotional charge that builds through all this is genuinely moving.
 There’s a separately recorded bonus of Elgar’s original finale to the work, whose abrupt final bars Jaeger and Richter persuaded him to expand after that history-making first performance.
+We named the Hallé Orchestra as one of the best orchestras in the world

 - Sir Mark Elder wins Recording of the Year for Elgar’s ‘Apostles’